-This bundt cake makes a pretty presentation on the dinner table and a great gift idea for individuals who prefer savory cakes.
-Very easy to make.
+A Cornbread Bundt Cake is cornbread baked in a bundt pan.
+Crusty outside.
+Moist inside.
+Makes a lovely presentation on the dinner table.
+Also a nice gift idea for individuals who prefer savory cakes.

 If desired, make my Homemade White Cornbread (no sugar).
 Season with bacon drippings or cracklings.
 After making the batter, follow instructions below to make a cornbread bundt cake.

-I plan to keep my scratchy pan because it reminds me of when creative ideas stirred again… after a long dry season.
+My old scratchy pan is a priceless treasure.
+Reminds me of when creative ideas stirred again… after a long dry season.

 There was a time when my blog was super stagnant.
 Zero progress.
 I prayed for creative ideas.
 The first flash of inspiration was to bake cornbread in a bundt pan.

 My budget was super tight.
 I needed a bundt pan.
 A family member sold me her used bundt pan for $5 and I could afford to pay.

 Although the pan was dented and scratchy, I was glad to have it and used it immediately to make this Cornbread Bundt Cake.